 Social Media, Communication, & Well-Being

-Of course, there is a multitude of methods one can use to do research.
-However, there are some aspects I try to emphasize.
-The three most important ones are:
+Of course, there are a multitude of methods one can use to do research.
+However, there are some aspects I emphasize explicitly.

-For further thoughts on this, have a look at my blog post “5 years into academia – 45 things I’ve learned so far“.
+For some further thoughts on ideas about good research, have a look at my blog post “5 years into academia – 45 things I’ve learned so far“.